Physics Photo of the Week

 This nebula and cluster is about 2350 light years from Earth.
 The nebula cloud is about 14 light years across.

-, we will work on photographing a color image of
+If clear weather permits, we will work on photographing a color image of

 this object from the College View Observatory.
 The nearby stars, were born "recently" - several million years ago.
 The ultraviolet radiation from the extreme high temperatures of the massive new stars also tends to "sculpt" the nearby cloud remnants and force the cloud "tops" to have a rounded appearance and for the edges to glow.
 The "Horsehead Nebula" - also in Orion - is another example pictured at right which may be chosen to illustrate the colors in these clouds.